 QualityThe quality of a title must be evaluated weighing several subjective factors collectively, including its sponsorship; scholarship; level of creativity; lasting value; the reputation of the author, the publisher, the contributors, the editorial board; the quality and importance of the illustrations; and whether or not bibliographies are included.
 None of these is the deciding factor alone but each is considered as it contributes to or detracts from the overall quality.

 The collections of the Howard-Tilton Memorial Library support the educational and research programs of Tulane University.
 Librarians employ the following general criteria when evaluating titles to be added or removed from the collections and when tailoring profiles for approval plans that automatically ship materials to the library.
 Particular criteria assume greater or lesser importance depending on the material under consideration, the resources available, the acquisitions commitment level, and the subject matter covered.

 Tulane Libraries Off-Site Library Facility

-More than 700,000 volumes and thousands of linear ft of achival material from Howard-Tilton Memorial Library collections are housed at the library's off-site storage facility at 900 South Jefferson Davis Parkway about two miles north of Tulane's uptown campus.
-The off-site facility was housed the Tulane Libraries Recovery Center that was used to process and temporarily store restored or replacment collections after Hurricane Katrina.
+More than 700,000 volumes and thousands of linear feet of achival material from Howard-Tilton Memorial Library collections are housed at the library's off-site storage facility at 900 South Jefferson Davis Parkway located about two miles north of Tulane's uptown campus.
 Archival material from the library's special collections stored at the facility include manuscripts from its Louisiana Research Collection (LaRC), historic architectural drawings from Southeastern Architectural Archive, and newspapers from the Latin American Library.